 CFM is following with keen interest how the awareness around the critical importance of biodiversity has been accelerating lately.
-It now goes well beyond the NGOs, green parties and advocacy groups for local communities, animal rights and/or civil society, it becomes a topic for the industrial and for the financial worlds as well, given the magnitude of the double materiality impact it potentially carries (https://www.weforum.org/reports/new-nature-economy-report-ii-the-future-of-nature-and-business).
+It now goes well beyond the NGOs, green parties and advocacy groups for local communities, animal rights and/or civil society, it becomes a topic for the industrial and for the financial worlds as well, given the magnitude of the double materiality impact it potentially carries4.